perspectivesonatheme/patterns/Core/Harm reduction.md

-{Rename: unenforceable restrictions}
+Minimizing the negative effects of undesirable, but unpreventable, behavior.

+Giving unpreventable behavior a safe outlet, even though it might increase its prevalence.\
+The balance between providing an outlet but reinforcing undesirable behavior, and discouraging undesirable behavior but pushing its practice to the unregulated margins.\
 When defects are bound to form, it can be beneficial to introduce them in a controlled way so as to minimize their impact.

-Giving unpreventable behavior a safe outlet, even though it might increase its prevalence.\
-The balance between providing an outlet but reinforcing undesirable behavior, and discouraging undesirable behavior but pushing its practice to the unregulated margins.
+Controlled defects\
 Relaxing restrictions when they are unenforceable.\
 Maintaining control of a system even when there are costs to doing so.